We're super excited to share more crafty DIY ideas with you.

 To make a stool you’ll need a dried, thick, barkless wooden stump similar to this one.

 Don’t you just love the knots and character in that stump?
+It would make an awesome tree stump planter.
 The stump needs time to dry out properly – usually a month or two, depending on the weather.
 You’ll also need:

 Benjamin uses a chain saw and grinder to cut and smooth his wooden stumps for the stools, but a hand saw and a belt sander will work too.